Home Buyer Rebates: How to Get Cash Back in 2025

 Homie

 Homie's "50/50" program offers a competitive edge in markets where cash offers are prevalent.
-This program allows you to borrow funds for all-cash offers on homes, increasing your buying power.
+This program allows you to borrow funds for all-cash home offers, increasing your buying power.
 Additionally, you can earn a commission rebate of up to 50% of the buyer's agent fee.

-To qualify for the full rebate, buyers must use Homie's in-house services, including Homie Loans, Homie Title, and Homie Insurance.
+Buyers must use Homie's in-house services, including Homie Loans, Homie Title, and Homie Insurance, to qualify for the full rebate.

-The drawbacks?
-Homie agents handle about ten times as many transactions as typical realtors.
-With your agent juggling so many other customers at once, you should expect less personalized customer service than you’d expect from a traditional agent.
-In addition, Homie requires buyers who want a rebate to use the company’s in-house mortgage and title services, which are often more expensive than options you could find elsewhere.
+Homie requires buyers who want a rebate to use the company’s in-house mortgage and title services, which are often more expensive than options elsewhere.

 UpNest